Wittummm/Featherweight/dev/dev-changelog.md

  - `feature-some-feature` for working on features
  - `patch-some-patch` for working on patches (Uncommon unless issue is hard to patch)

+### Notes, Caution
+ - Iris v1.7.6 is incompatible. v1.7.6 parses `vaUV2` weirdly/differently.
+    - v1.7.6 patching of `vaUV2` in **Sodium** shader stages errors.
+The patching itself causes the crash, not the value it patches to.
+This issue is presumably a bug in Iris 1.7.6

 ### Change Logs Summary
  - v0.1.0.0 Initial Features, deferred rendering, shadows, sunrays
  - v0.2.0.0 (Lab) PBR Support